SuRIA Home Solar Rebate:

 Your installer arranges meter installation and commissioning with Tenaga Nasional Berhad.
 Your system must successfully commence operations.

-Rebate implementation begins 1 June 2026 on a first-come, first-served basis: RM600 per kWac, up to RM3,000.
+Rebate implementation begins 1 June 2026 on a first-come, first-served basis: RM 600 per kWac, up to RM 3,000, paid as a cash rebate.
 One claim per eligible individual.

 Who can claim the SuRIA Home rebate?